C8forT/ScrcpyWiFi/README.md

     A.  adb and zenity compatibility as of March 2022:

-    The repository versions of adb and zenity worked for me in each of the distributions on which I tried the script code, which are Arch Linux (both X11 and Wayland), KDE Neon, Linux Mint Cinnamon 20.3 and LMDE 5.
+    The repository versions of adb and zenity worked for me in each of the distributions on which I tried the script code, which are Arch Linux (both X11 and Wayland), KDE Neon, Linux Mint Cinnamon, LMDE 5 and Fedora.
 Thus, you can install adb and zenity via your package manager or software store.
+UPDATE Jan.
+2023 - adb is in the Fedora repository, and Fedora 37 includes zenity by default.

     B.  scrcpy compatibility as of March 2022: